Time of Distress

 and all rulers will worship and obey him (Dan 7:27b).

-God will replace human rulers with local judges applying his law within
+God will replace human rulers with local judges applying his law within his Kingdom.

 Human Political Power Destroyed